This comedy thriller with near-perfect Rotten Tomatoes score is back for season 5

 The first novel, Slow Horses, was published in 2010 – but it didn’t make its way into the bestseller charts until years later.
 Herron has since penned eight more novels in the series, including the recently released Clown Town.

 The winning formula of MI5 operations, high-profile assassinations, political conspiracies and dysfunctional agents has won the series a loyal fan base.
-Despite all the black humour, the spy plots are just as tight as Ian Fleming's or John Le Carre’s storylines.
+Despite all the black humour, the spy plots are just as tight as an Ian Fleming or John Le Carre storyline.
 Whether you’re looking to dive into Slow Horses for the first time or have been keenly awaiting the new series, here’s everything you need to know – and where to watch season five.

 Where to watch Slow Horses season 5

 Slow Horses is an Apple TV+ exclusive, so you’ll need to sign up if you haven’t already.
 Apple TV+ costs £9.99 per month.
-If you’re not already subscribed, you can try out the streaming service with a seven-day free trial.
+If you haven’t already subscribed, you can try out the streaming service with a seven-day free trial.
 Apple TV+ is also home to fan favourite shows like Ted Lasso, Silo, The Morning Show and more.

-The first episode of Slow Horses season five will drop tomorrow (24 September), with new episodes arriving on the streaming platform every following Wednesday.
+The first episode of Slow Horses season five has dropped today (24 September), with new episodes arriving on the streaming platform every following Wednesday.

 Find out more about Mick Herron’s Slough House book series ahead of Slow Horses season five dropping